skcript/sawtooth-ledger-sync/README.md

 }
 ```

-And the corresponding Configuration for our ledger sync would be
+And the corresponding Configuration (`config.json`) for our ledger sync would be like below.

 ```
 {